janheindejong/urlspy/README.md

 - Concurrent programming using `async` in Python, and Go-routines in Go
 - FastAPI
 - Dependency management in Python with `poetry`

+## New setup

+Okay, so using both a SQL database and a MongoDB is not a good setup.
+Instead, let's work with just a MongoDB.
+In the new setup, we'll have one database within a MongoDB (`urlstalker`), which has two collections:

+- `resources` - contains resources that need to be tracked, including metadata and latest 10 snapshots (or link to latest)
+- `snapshots` - contains full list of all snapshots